 The deadline for applying for the award has passed.
 We received a total of seven applications.
 The winners were announced during the conference.

 Best poster awards

-A jury consisting of Erik Quaeghebeur, Teddy Seidenfeld and a young student (to be announced latter) will make a selection of best poster presentations, taking into account both quality of design and quality of the explanations, as well as the votes of the participants.
-The award was open to everyone that presents a poster.
-This also includes paper authors, provided of course that they bring a poster to the discussion session, rather than some other visual aid.
-The winners will receive a certificate and a book related to imprecise probabilities, generously offered by Wiley and Springer.
+A jury consisting of Erik Quaeghebeur, Teddy Seidenfeld and Chiara Corsato made a selection of best poster presentations.
+They took into account both quality of design and quality of the explanations, as well as the votes of the participants.
+The award was open to everyone that presented a poster.
+This also included paper authors, provided of course that they brought a poster to the discussion session, rather than some other visual aid.
+The prize was awarded to the following poster authors:

 - Enrique Miranda, Ignacio Montes & Sébastien Destercke, for the poster of their paper “A Unifying Frame for Neighbourhood and Distortion Models” (awarded by the jury & participants);

 - Paul Fink, for the poster of his paper “SIPTA-Community Based on Paper Contributions – Descriptive Statistics and Network Analysis” (awarded by the participants);

 - Arthur Van Camp & Teddy Seidenfeld, for their poster “Exposing Some Points of Interest about Non-Exposed Points of Desirability” (awarded by the participants);